Nayakang Peak Climbing

 - Breakfast in Kathmandu / Full board in Trekking (Breakfast, Lunch & Dinner).

 We will reach Syabrubesi after a joyride along the beautiful hills of the Mahabharata range of Nepal.
 We will begin our trek the next day from Syabrubesi.
 We will cross the Bhote Koshi river after walking a little ahead of Syabrubesi.
-The Bhote Koshi river is a tributary of the Sapta Koshi River.
+The Bhote Koshi River is a tributary of the Sapta Koshi River.
 It is one of the wildest rivers of Nepal.
-A little further downstream, people take part in adventurous rafting along the crystal white waters of Bhote Koshi.
+A little further downstream, people take part in adventurous rafting along with the crystal white waters of Bhote Koshi.

 After crossing the Bhote Koshi river, we will enter the Langtang National Park.
 The Langtang National Park is home to many endangered species of flora and fauna.
 If we are lucky, then we can also get a view of the endangered Red Panda.
 Rhododendron, Bamboo, Pine, Fir etc are the most common species of plants found in the national park.
 We will reach the village of Langtang during the middle of our trek.
 The village was badly destroyed by the 2015 earthquake that hit Nepal.
 The village has now come back to life after a quick rebuilding by the locals.